-(a) Except as provided for in notes (b) (c) and (d) below the articles are issued gratuitously on first appointment or drafting only and are to be maintained by the men concerned, replacements being taken up on repayment.
+(a) Except as provided for in notes (b), (c) and (d) below the articles are issued gratuitously on first appointment or drafting only and are to be maintained by the men concerned, replacements being taken up on repayment.

-(b) Articles in Scales A, B and K are issued gratuitously on first appointment and, except for trousers, blue serge for W.R.As and R.M.O.A.s which are issued under the conditions in Note (a), free replacement may be allowed as follows :-
+(b) Articles in Scales A, B and K are issued gratuitously on first appointment and, except for trousers, blue serge for W.R.A.s and R.M.O.A.s which are issued under the conditions in Note (a), free replacement may be allowed as follows:-

-(i) Physical Training Instructors-see B.R.93 (51), Appendix 62(v).
+(i) Physical Training Instructors-see B.R.93 (51), Appendix 62(iv).

-(ii) W.R.A.s & R.M.O.A.s } 1 tunic stewards } In any period of marked 18 months under the general arrangements set out in B.R.93(51) Art.
+(ii) W.R.A.s & R.M.O.A.s } 1 tunic, steward 3 prs. gloves, white marked } months

+(c) Articles marked † are issued on personal loan under the general arrangements set out in B.R.
+93 (51) Art.
 235.

-(c) Articles marked † are issued on personal loan